awsdocs/amazon-elasticache-docs/doc_source/memcache/FaultTolerance.md

 ### Minimizing the Impact of Failures<a name="FaultTolerance.Recommendations.NodeFailure"></a>

-To minimize the impact of a node failure, we recommend that your implementation use multiple nodes in each shard and distribute the nodes across multiple Availability Zones\.

 When running Memcached and partitioning your data across nodes, the more nodes you use the smaller the data loss if any one node fails\.

 ### Minimizing the Impact of Availability Zone Failures<a name="FaultTolerance.Recommendations.AZFailure"></a>